sandeepnegi1996/interview-prep/Java-theory/Exceptions-handling.md

 ## Common Scenarios of Java Excepitons

 1. Arithmetic Exception: Ex int a = 50/0
-						 Dividing the number by zero will throws Arithmetic Exception
+Dividing the number by zero will throws Arithmetic Exception.

 2. Null Pointer Exceptio: Ex.
 String s=null;
 							  int l=s.length();

-							Giving a string a null value and then doing some operations on top of it will throw null Pointer Exception
+Giving a string a null value and then doing some operations on top of it will throw null Pointer Exception.

 3. IndexOutOfBound: int a[]=new int[5];
 					a[6]=0;

-					Since there is no index called as 6 this will throw an exception called as IndexOutOfBound Exception
+Since there is no index called as 6 this will throw an exception called as IndexOutOfBound Exception.

 4. NumberFormatException: Sting s = "abc"
 						  int a=Integer.parseInt(s);

 Since we are trying to store string in an integer this will throw number format exception.